google/CFU-Playground/docs/source/crash-course/gateware.rst

    $ xc3sprog -c nexys4 build/top.bit

-* alternatively get nmigen to call xc3sprog for you by adding do_program=True to the build() call:
+* alternatively get amaranth to call xc3sprog for you by adding do_program=True to the build() call:

 .. code:: bash